 Rakhi Ghoshal | rakhi.ghoshal@gmail.com

+Assistant Professor, School of Law, Auro University, Surat, Gujarat, India

 Abstract

-This piece examines the growing Indian desire for fairer skin tones; besides the so-often-criticized-but-still-selling-strong skin-whitening products, the event that generated quite a storm in the media were the series of Garbha Sanskar workshops, whereby women were allegedly taught how to purify their wombs and beget fairer (and taller) children.
-But there is a problem: it is not only simplistic to criticize this ideology as regressive, but also difficult because of the register the sanskaris deploy; they use the rhetoric and logic of science, and science, as a placeholder for modernity itself is what informs our own minds, those of ‘us’ who perceive the views of the sanskaris as problematic.
-Critical engagement with the issue shows how complex it is in terms of laying simultaneous claim to different epistemologies.
-I offer no solution, for there are none so easy: I attempt to map some of the important complexities and contradictions of the scenario.
+This piece examines the growing Indian desire for fairer skin tones.
+Besides the so-often-criticized-but-still-selling-strong skin-whitening products, the event that recently generated quite a storm in the media was the Garbha Sanskar workshops.
+In these workshops women were allegedly taught methods to purify their wombs and beget fairer (and taller) children.
+I argue that it is not just simplistic to criticize this ideology as regressive, but rather difficult to criticize because of the ‘register’ the sanskaris deploy, i.e., the language they use to explain their actions.
+They use the rhetoric of science to justify their methods, and it is the same science that tells us that the logic of the sanskaris is problematic.
+Critical engagement with the issue reveals how complex it actually is, especially in terms of laying simultaneous claim to different epistemologies.
+I offer no solution, for there are none so easy: I map some of the complexities and contradictions of the scenario.

-Mirror, mirror on the wall
+Mirror, mirror on the wall, who’s the fairest of them all?

-The Aryan invasion theory has been debunked; but it did shape a lot of our perceptions and perspectives when it was in its adult days, robust and healthy.
-Since school history textbooks lag a long way and are not up-to-date with current scholarship and theoretical premises, the fact that Aryan invasion theory has lost credibility is slow in percolating down to reorient consciousness.
-And when it ruled the roost, one of the most redeeming factors of those invaders used to be that they, by inter-marrying, had altered our appearance, our skin-tones.
-In other words, besides allegedly wiping clean the valley of the Indus river they cleaned up the skins of progeny as well.
-We were taught that their movement towards the southern part of the subcontinent was opposed by those living there, and (as if) as punishment for the resistance, those communities failed to get the chromatic benefit of the intermarriages.
+Schools taught us how the Aryans, who invaded the Indian subcontinent around 1500 BC, clashed with the locals, drove them southwards and destroyed their civilization.
+This theory was floated by Max Mueller in the 19th century and gradually emerged ‘self-evident’; it was eventually christened the Indo-Aryan Migration Theory.
+One of the distinct features of the invasion, of the resultant colonization and of eventual inter-marriages between the invaders and the locals, was – we were told – that fair-skinned Aryans and dark-skinned Dravidians succeeded in producing progeny that were not-so-dark-anymore.
+The one good thing we thought the Aryans had done was to clean up our skin-tones. .
+The Aryan invasion theory has been systematically debunked (1, 2) though many of us continue to believe it; however, the point here is not to talk about the historical veracity of the theory, but to realize that as a society we continue to invest in the idea of fairness: if those who ransacked our territories and harmed the local populations, also gave future generations a fairer skin, we become a wee bit more lenient towards the intruders.

-White signifies the good, the pure, the developed, the first-world; white is fair, and it seems fair to be fair.
+Black is bad, backward, underdeveloped, third-world.
+White signifies the pure, the developed, the first-world; white is fair, and it indeed seems fair to want to be fair.
 We are obsessed with fairness.
-But fortunately, there continues to exist some fairness-dissenters, notwithstanding their own melanin-count.
-In recent times we have heard voices getting stronger against the plethora of skin-whitening products and fairness creams and gels; unfortunately the advertisements continue to beam, and products continue to sell.
-Nicholas Dirke says that civil society was meant “to ‘free’ individuals in new and progressive societies from ‘traditional’ modes of social organization and from the myriad constraints of premodern and/or feudal politics” (1: p-59).
-In this context however, freedom comes in a different way: freedom means to be able to buy into the fair-is-good ideology.
-Desire – especially if subterranean – is a hypocritical imp.

-However, this issue of desiring to become fairer, suddenly became more complex and menacing.
-The desire shifted goalposts: from becoming fairer to begetting the fairer, from pinning the desire on the self to pinning it on the other, especially the other that emerges from the self.
-Fairness has shifted from the literal to the metonymic; from implying ‘good looks’, it expanded to describe the ‘perfect’ human being itself.
+Fortunately, there continues to exist some fairness-dissenters, notwithstanding their own melanin-count.
+We have heard voices getting stronger against the plethora of skin-whitening products and fairness creams, gels, facewash and what not; yet advertisements of these products continue to beam, products continue to sell and stocks are dutifully replenished.
+However, this issue of desiring to get fairer (by applying the skin-whitening products and homemade concoctions), has become not only more complex but menacing in recent times.
+The desire has shifted goalposts: from desiring to become fairer to beget the fairer, from pinning the desire of fairness on the self to pinning it on the other, the other that emerges from the self, fairness has shifted from being literal to metonymic, from implying good looks, it has expanded to describe the ‘perfect’ human being itself.

-Sanitizing the womb
+Sanitizing the dark womb